microsoft/MicrosoftCloud/tutorials/docs/Authentication-App-With-NextJs-And-Microsoft-Graph/03-Creating-Application-Components.md

 </details>
 <br/>

 Again!
-It's a simple component.
-When we finish this whole tutorial, we can add some UI to it.
-But for now, let's keep it simple, using **[Material UI](https://mui.com/)**.
+It's a simple component! 😊

-As we are using **[TypeScript](https://www.typescriptlang.org/)** in this application, we need to transpile the code.
+We are going to use **[TypeScript](https://www.typescriptlang.org/)** in this application.
 So let's do it!
 Open the terminal and run the following command:

 ```bash
 npm run build